All articles

 Real Results From Non-Designers

 We've built real sites using this approach, and they ship faster with more iteration cycles than our old process allowed.
 When a revision takes minutes instead of days, you make more revisions.
-On recent projects, we've gone through eight to twelve iterations before shipping, compared to two or three with the old model.
 When you make more revisions, the final product improves because you can explore directions you would have cut for time.

 Then structure.
-Then components like colors, fonts, and buttons.
+Then components.
 Then the full page.
 Then iteration.
-Each site came together in roughly three to four hours of focused work, spread across eight to ten iteration cycles.
+Each site's core design came together in roughly four to eight hours of focused work, spread across numerous iteration cycles.

 What This Means for Business Leaders

 The practical impact is straightforward: faster iteration changes how you work.
-And independent of whether you do design work yourself or commission it to some agency, it is important to understand that the old rulebook does not apply anymore.
+And independent of whether you do design work yourself or commission it to others, it is important to understand that the old rulebook does not apply anymore.

 Updating Your Cost and Timeline Assumptions

-One key take-away we want to stress: A project that would have taken an agency two to four weeks can now happen in a day.
+A project that would have taken a design team two to four weeks can now happen in a day.
 Or an afternoon.
 We've done this repeatedly, though your mileage will vary based on complexity and how clear your vision is going in.
+And ultimately, how quick your decision makers are.

-The cost implications are obvious.
-But the timeline implications might matter just as well.
+The timeline implications matter as much as cost.
 Speed creates options.
 When you can build a landing page in hours, you can test ideas you wouldn't have tested before.
 You can respond to market changes faster.
 You can ship experiments without committee approval.
 The constraint shifts from "can we afford to build this?" to "do we know what we want?".
-That's a very different constraint with very different solutions.

 When to Use This Approach

-Not every project requires to do design with AI.
-Complex brand work still benefits from experienced designers (though they'll ideally be using AI heavily as well, more on this in the next section).
+Not every project requires design with AI.
+Complex brand work still benefits from experienced designers (who ideally use AI as well though).

-But for zero-to-one pages, for MVPs, for marketing experiments, for anything where speed matters and resources are better invested elsewhere, this approach makes total sense.
+But for zero-to-one pages, for MVPs, for marketing experiments, for anything where speed matters and resources are better invested elsewhere, this approach makes sense.
 The question isn't whether design with AI works.
 It's whether the approach works for your specific situation.
-And more often than you might think, it does.

 Designers Are Not Dead

-We need to be clear about something.
 This isn't a story about designers becoming obsolete.
 It's a story about what skills matter most.
-Taste, visual thinking, understanding of hierarchy and flow: all of these still matter.
+Taste, visual thinking, understanding of hierarchy and flow—all of these still matter.

 What changed is the execution layer.
 Designers who adopt these tools will be more productive than ever.
 They'll be able to iterate faster, try more ideas, deliver better results.
 The ceiling for great designers just got higher.
 The floor for acceptable design also got higher.
 Both things are true.